CCC-Attestation/rats-cheatsheet/README.md

 ### Administrative Roles

-Finally, the architecture defines two roles to model admin interactions with Verifiers and Relying Parties:
+Finally, the architecture defines two roles to model authorised administrative interactions with Verifiers and Relying Parties:

 * A <a name="verif-owner">**Verifier Owner**</a> is authorised to configure [Appraisal Policy for Evidence](#apfe) in a [Verifier](#verifier).